kirm/sip.js/doc/api.markdown

   `tls.connect` node.js APIs.
 See [description in node.js API documentation](http://nodejs.org/api/tls.html#tls_tls_createserver_options_secureconnectionlistener).
   If `tls' is ommited TLS transport will be disabled.
 * `tls_port` - port for TLS transport to listen on.
 5061 by default.
+* `publicAddress`, `hostname` - address and hostname to be used within sip.js generated local uris and via headers.
+Sip.js will use `options.publicAddress` when it's defined, then fallback to `options.hostname` and the fallback to value returned by node.js `os.hostname()` API.

 `onRequest` - callback to be called on new request arrival.
 It is expected to be a function of two arguments `function (request, remote) {}`.
 First argument `request` is a received request.
 Second argument `remote` is an object containing